US warns Russia as Kremlin talks about war threat in Ukraine

 ———

-Jan M. Olsen contributed to this report from Copenhagen, Denmark, Yuras Karmanau in Kyiv, Ukraine and Ellen Knickmeyer in Washington contributed to this report.
+Jan M. Olsen in Copenhagen, Denmark, Yuras Karmanau in Kyiv, Ukraine and Ellen Knickmeyer in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.